-If 'Apodization' is selected from the Processing menu (or from the toolbar icon View' switches to show the FID and the effective window function.
+If 'Apodization' is selected from the Processing menu (or from the toolbar icon Full) then the 'Full View' switches to show the FID and the effective window function.
 This allows you to manipulate the FID (using apodization for example) and observe the effect on both the FID and the spectrum.